adellantado/bot-template-framework-sample/README.md

-This chatbot deployed to Heroku and live here: https://t.me/template_framework_bot
+This chatbot deployed to Heroku and live on Telegram: https://t.me/template_framework_bot

 You can download and run on your local machine to get acquainted with Bot Template Framework Learn more here: https://github.com/adellantado/bot-template-framework